Oliver Dulić: Personal

 Coming from a mixed marriage, Dulić is of partial Serb and partial Bunjevac origin.
 In an interview to Croatian Nova TV, he stated that he self-identifies as Yugoslav.

 Criminal charges

 In late 2012, Dulić was charged by Organized Crime Prosecution of Serbia with abuse of office, on suspicion that he allowed an optic cable company Nuba Invest from Slovenia, owned by Rasto Tomažič to illegally obtain financial gain.
 The National Assembly of Serbia voted to lift his MP immunity that protected him from arrest and prosecution.
 He declared it to be an attack of new Government against its political opponents.
-In December 2012, Special Court rejected all accusations against Dulic.
+In December 2012, the Special Court rejected all accusations against Dulic.

 Following the change of Democratic Party's leadership, new leader Dragan Đilas called on "all ministers in the previous government" to resign from Parliament and Dulić resigned on 30 November 2012.
 He was elected for the Member of Democratic Party Presidency on 2 December 2012.

+An indictment against Dulić was filed in November 2014, and the Special Court delivered its first verdict in 2017, sentencing Dulić to three years and six months in prison.
+A year later, the Court of Appeals overturned that verdict and ordered a retrial.
+In the retrial conducted in 2021, the Special Court acquitted all three defendants.
+The prosecution filed an appeal, but in 2023 the Court of Appeals upheld the verdict.